kuyugama/fundi/docs/howtos/scope.rst

 Values from scope can be resolved either by parameter name or by parameter type.
 By default - values are resolved by parameter name.
-To indicate, that value should be resolved by type you need to use :code:`from_(...)` as type annotation and pass required type to it.
+To indicate, that value should be resolved by type you need to use :code:`FromType[...]` as type annotation and pass required type to it.

+  Note: In earlier versions of FunDI to resolve parameter by type :code:`from_(...)` function was used, still, it is supported, but deprecated behavior.
+And will be removed in future updates(or not).
+Thus, I'd recommend to rewrite your code to use :code:`FromType[...]` type annotation

   Depending on context, this lets you avoid name clashes and enforce clearer DI behavior.